priti-daksh/OIBSIP/README.md

 ├── index.html
 └── style.css

 # 💼 Task 2 - Personal Portfolio

-A responsive personal portfolio website developed as part of the Oasis Infobyte Web Development Internship.
+A responsive personal portfolio website developed as part of the **Oasis Infobyte Web Development Internship**.

+## 📌 About the Project

+This project is a personal portfolio website designed to showcase my skills, projects, education, and contact information.
+The website has a clean and responsive design suitable for desktop and mobile devices.

 ## ✨ Features